 - Submit announcements for newsletters

-- Distribute the brochure, Certification Makes a Difference and the Certification Registration Manual to nurses who are not certified.
+- Distribute brochures such as Certification Makes a Difference and the Certification Registration Manual to nurses who are not certified.

 - Present a program about the benefits of certification at a chapter meeting or at your institution.